Cass Clubs and Societies

 - The society would be feasible on a Practical/Resource Level

-- The society will be open relevant and available to all of the Cass Community.
+- The society will be open relevant and available to all of the Business School Community.

 *Societies that fall into this category include niche sporting activities, religious groups, political groups and individual country based social/business groups

 Applications are accepted from beginning of September to the end of November only